 All clear aligner companies cut their products one of two ways: straight across the top or scalloped to match the gum line.
 And, this cut can influence their effectiveness.
 Both Invisalign and SnapCorrect trim their aligners to match your gum line.

 Scallop-cut aligners typically move teeth more slowly than a straight cut.
 This is because straight-cut aligners overlap the gums and can use them as leverage to put more force on the teeth.
-Invisalign makes up for this by providing a more detailed and thorough treatment.
+Invisalign accommodates by providing a more detailed and thorough treatment.
 Their aligners incorporate attachments that anchor the scalloped aligners to your teeth.
 So, they can match (or exceed) a straight cut’s power and enhance the treatment’s effectiveness.

 Each company uses software to scan your teeth, create 3D models of your dental arches, and simulate your treatment plan.
 Invisalign uses a proven 3D scanner system called iTero, paired with custom software called ClinCheck, which uses algorithms to model ideal movements for each tooth. iTero scanners and ClinCheck software both have long track records of success and can pair specifically with Invisalign’s treatment.

 SnapCorrect’s FAQ page claims that they use a “unique molding process with the newest plastic technology” that creates better-fitting aligners than Invisalign’s 3D printing model.
 However, they do not provide specifics or explain how it works.
 It’s unclear whether SnapCorrect uses their own technology and modeling software, or if it’s from a third party.

 There’s no getting around it: orthodontic treatment can be expensive.
 But don’t worry, there are affordable options out there.
 Because they don’t require office visits, at-home treatments are often more cost-effective than in-office ones.